 Unarmed and armed security guards work in casinos, banks, federal office buildings, and almost anywhere that you can think of.

+Security guard jobs on the rise.
 Studies show that within the next ten years, there will be as many as 350,000 new jobs in the security field.
 We need security guards to protect us, our loved ones, and our valuables.

 If you think about it, these brave individuals are willing to set aside their own lives to protect everything that is dear to us including not only material things, but also our pride and our privacy, especially if they are security guards for private events.